 What to bring

-Weather: Be prepared for extremes in both seasonal and daily temperatures in the Australian Outback.
+Weather: Be prepared for extremes in both seasonal and daily temperatures in Outback Australia.
 Winter days are cool to warm and nights cold to frosty.
 Spring and Autumn days are warm to very hot.
 Desert winds can be penetrating, very cold in Winter and hot and dusty at other times of year.
 Shelter from the elements is minimal.